pm2-hive/pm2-hive.github.io/docs/features/use-pm2-with-aws-elastic-beanstalk.md

  * Customize the `"start"` script to fit your needs.
  * The `"poststart"` script is optionnal, but allows simple log checking directly on the AWS dashboard.

 That's all!
-Run `eb deploy` to get a pm2 instance on your ElasticBeanstalk instances with minimal overhead.
+Run `eb deploy` to get a PM2 instance on your ElasticBeanstalk instances with minimal overhead.

 ## Integrate PM2 with Keymetrics
-We just need to pass two variables to pm2 from the env to make it link to Keymetrics: `KEYMETRICS_PUBLIC` and `KEYMETRICS_SECRET`.
+We need to pass two variables to PM2 from the environment to link it with Keymetrics: `KEYMETRICS_PUBLIC` and `KEYMETRICS_SECRET`.

 * When creating the environment from the cli:
 `eb create --envvars KEYMETRICS_PUBLIC=XXXXX,KEYMETRICS_SECRET=XXXXXX